 "SAFE: Screening Applicants for Effectiveness.
 Guidelines to Prevent Child Molestation in Mentoring and Youth-Serving Organizations" (links to Amazon), by Friends for Youth staff, originally published 2006, Paperback 2017.
 An excellent resource for individuals and agencies that are designing and implementing effective youth programs.

 Policy Guidelines "Background Screening in Youth Sports".
 Document can be downloaded and provides good information and resources regarding background checks and child protection policies and procedures development.

 Helpline: 1-888-PREVENT (773-8368)

 An organization focused on stopping sexual abuse of children.
 It provides its Circles of Safety training program that is "adaptable to any youth serving environment, and for any audience of adults in caregiving and/or protective roles."
+There are some online free webinars and other online resources.
 Contact them for consultation and further information.

 Resources on developing organizational policies regarding child protection.